 Hard Copy Deposit (for MFA Students)

 MFA students who opt to submit their thesis as a hard copy must meet the same deadlines as students who submit their theses electronically.
 At deposit you must submit two, unbound, single-sided copies of you thesis, complete and in final form.
-Your deposit must be accompanied by a signed Report of Thesis Approval, to be received by the Graduate College by the deposit deadline.
+The Graduate College must also receive a signed Report of Thesis Approval.
 With the shift to remote thesis defenses, committee approval of the thesis may be transmitted to the Graduate College through a variety of means.
-Contact Erin Kaufman (email@example.com) if you have any questions about this.
+Contact Erin Kaufman (firstname.lastname@example.org) if you have any questions about this.

 The deposit may be submitted no later than the end of the semester (summers excluded) following the session in which the final examination is passed (See Graduate College Manual of Rule and Regulations, Section XII.M.).